cmwedin/cmwedin/README.md

 Hi i'm Chris Wedin aka SadSapphic, I write and program video games.
-I have a Bachelors degree in Physics with an English minor and am most proficcent working in python and C#.
+I should have my next prototype, and magic inspired rougelite deckbuilder, finished by the end of the 2021.
 I can be reached about my games at sadsapphicgames@gmail.com

 <!---